mobsync/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition
-Developed a automated project which will detect hand gesture and process text and speech as output.
+Developed an automated project which will detect hand gesture through a camera, process it and produce text and speech as output.